This guide helps you get your Ansible Tower installation up and running as quickly as possible.

 Supported Operating Systems:

-Support for Ubuntu 14.04 as a Tower platform has been removed as of Ansible Tower version 3.4.
+Support for all versions of Ubuntu as a Tower platform has been discontinued as of Ansible Tower version 3.6.

 A currently supported version of Mozilla Firefox or Google Chrome